 Meeting the Needs of Children with English as an Additional Language

-Learn strategies and approaches for supporting children with EAL in a rich literacy curriculum.
-This two day course will draw upon best practice and will give you the confidence and skills to support children with EAL in the classroom.
+This two day training will demonstrate the essential strategies and approaches for supporting children with English as an additional language in a rich literacy curriculum.
+This two day course will draw upon best practice and will give participants the confidence and skills to support children with EAL in the classroom.

 Participants will gain knowledge and understanding of the stages of language acquisition and how best to support children at varying stages of language development drawing on the CLPE/Hilary Hester Scales.